H&M CEO says group will exit coronavirus crisis stronger

-The head of Sweden's H&M (HMb.ST) said on Thursday the fashion retailer was, despite continued uncertainty due to the COVID-19 pandemic, firmly convinced it would come out of the crisis stronger.
+STOCKHOLM (Reuters) - The head of Sweden’s H&M said on Thursday the fashion retailer was, despite continued uncertainty due to the COVID-19 pandemic, firmly convinced it would come out of the crisis stronger.

 CEO Helena Helmersson said ahead of H&M’s digital annual general meeting later in the day that the group was positive as regards opportunities to create sustainable and profitable growth.